 Now we have everything in cabinets kept in plastic bins like these.
 Plastic bins and containers should be your BFF when it comes to RVing.
 Use them for everything you can fit into them to keep things contained, especially when you’re on the move with your RV.

-If you want a comfortable night’s sleep in your RV, a foam mattress topper is a must!
+If you want a comfortable night’s sleep in your RV, a mattress topper (if not a new mattress) is a must!
 The mattresses that come with RVs are usually very basic (i.e. thin and hard).
 They remind me of the mattresses in pull-out couches.

 So if you don’t want to feel springs poking you every time you move in your RV bed, get a foam mattress topper.
 It’ll seriously be one of the best things you purchase for your RV!
 You can get this mattress topper in different sizes including a Short RV Queen which is the mattress size most RVs have.
 Make sure you get the right size for your RV bed.